drupalsocialinitiative/social_auth_github/README.txt

-SOCIAL AUTH GOOGLE MODULE

 CONTENTS OF THIS FILE
 ---------------------

  * Introduction
  * Requirements
- * Recommended modules
  * Installation
  * Configuration
  * How it works
  * Support requests
+ * Maintainers

 INTRODUCTION
 ------------

 Social Auth Github Module is a Github Authentication integration for Drupal.
+It is based on the Social Auth and Social API projects

+It adds to the site:
+ * A new url: /user/login/dropbox.
+ * A settings form on /admin/config/social-api/social-auth/dropbox.
+ * A Dropbox logo in the Social Auth Login block.

 REQUIREMENTS
 ------------